Sarah949/Capstone_Project/README.md

 ## Endpoints
 ### Getting Started

-    Base URL: Base URL: this app can be run locally and it is hosted also as a base URL using heroku (the deplyed application URL is : https://sarah-capstone-project.herokuapp.com).
+*Base URL*: Base URL: this app can be run locally and it is hosted also as a base URL using heroku (the deplyed application URL is : https://sarah-capstone-project.herokuapp.com).
 The backend app is hosted at the default, http://127.0.0.1:5000/, which is set as a proxy in the frontend configuration.

 ### Error handling
 Errors are returned as JSON in the following format: